Diwali celebrations in Pakistan

 Next, we talked to Hindus in Pakistan to figure out what Diwali celebrations are like here.
 Karishma Kanhya Lal talked about the celebrations, but also gave a brief history lesson for the uninformed:

 “So it’s not just one day.
 It’s a five-day event.
 Diwali is celebrated to mark the New Year in the Hindu calendar.
 It also represents that good always wins over evil and the houses and the city is lit up to represent that.
 The initial preparations start way before the festival itself.
 There is the cleaning of the whole house.
 The main day itself starts normally.
 A little early in some homes, and usually with prayers.
 And then the whole day is spent meeting people and exchanging well wishes and sweets.
 Since it’s the festival of colors and lights, around sunset, our homes are lit with diyas.
 Some people light up houses with fairy lights as well.
 New clothes are worn.
 Lots of dishes are cooked.
 Gifts are distributed and, in some homes, a Rangoli is also made.”

-When asked if she and her family were able to fully celebrate the occasion in Pakistan, Karishma had the following to say:
+When asked if she and her family were able to fully celebrate the occasion of Diwali in Pakistan, Karishma had the following to say:

 “I think we celebrate it fully here.
 Of course, it’s celebrated more extensively in countries with a Hindu majority – like India – but we don’t face any problems or restrictions here.
 At least, none that my family has faced yet.
 The Muslims in our neighborhood are pretty tolerant and sometimes, they even celebrate with us.
 It definitely brings people closer.”

 Karishma Kewalramani kept it short and simple while talking about the way she and her family celebrate the occasion:

 “Since there’s no event happening here, people will usually go to the Mandir.
 However, we get ready and visit people.
 And I’ll make a Rangoli.”